back to guests archive

 Utsav Somani: And you are live in the UAE as well.
 So, I mean, how has your pitch changed or is it the same across the world, wherever you go?

-Manesh Jain (Flo Mobility): The pitch there is more on the safety aspects, the ability to do things at the right time because there the pace of construction is faster.
+Manesh Jain (Flo Mobility): Or are they looking for different things?
+But the pitch has definitely changed because the processes there are a bit more well-defined.
+So, for us, the baseline itself there is better and now we are improving on top of it.
+The pitch there is more on the safety aspects, the ability to do things at the right time because there the pace of construction is faster.
 Generally, we have seen that the speed at which UAE builds is faster than the speed that they build in India.
 And that is how our pitch is that because the speed of construction is faster, your downstream activity moves more material faster.
 Let me help you move this material faster.
 Versus in India, it is more on within this activity, how much are you helping in saving time.
 So, the pitch is slightly wider when you go to Middle East market where we are talking about end-to-end process improvement rather than just material help.
+Versus in India, it was very focused.

 Dhruv Sharma: Mahesh, I have a question for you.
 But before that, I'm going to say you should absolutely talk to Elon, because I think he can use all the help he can get to build cities and masts, but we're not going to be able to send enough people.
 So in the first Starship, the first Starship should be packed full of flow mobility robots so that the robots can go and construct the first.